An Analytic Approach to Sparse Hypergraphs: Hypergraph Removal: sigma -Algebras

-(The first introduction of these algebras is that we know of is in \cite{tao08Norm}, where Tao already notes the relationship with the Gowers uniformity norms which we will discuss in detail below.
-The work in this paper builds on further developments in \cite{towsner:MR2529651,tao07}.)
+The first introduction of these algebras that we know of is in \cite{tao08Norm}, where Tao already notes the relationship with the Gowers uniformity norms which we will discuss in detail below.
+The work in this paper builds on further developments in \cite{towsner:MR2529651,tao07}.

-There is some flexibility in the choice of the set $\mathcal{I}$; for instance, $\mathcal{B}_{\{1,2,3\},\{\{1,2\}\}}=\mathcal{B}_{\{1,2,3\},\{\{1,2\},\{1\}\}}$ (since $\{1,2\}\in\mathcal{I}$, we may already use formulas which refer only to the coordinate $1$, so adding $\{1\}$ does nothing).
+There is some flexibility in the choice of the set $\mathcal{I}$; for instance, $\mathcal{B}_{\{1,2,3\},\{\{1,2\}\}}=\mathcal{B}_{\{1,2,3\},\{\{1,2\},\{1\}\}}$ (since $\{1,2\}\in\mathcal{I}$, we already have sets depending only on the coordinate $1$, so adding $\{1\}$ does nothing).
 This leads to two canonical choices for $\mathcal{I}$: a minimal choice with only the sets of coordinates absolutely necessary, or a maximal choice which adds every set of coordinates allowed without changing the meaning.
 Depending on the situation, we want one or the other canonical form.